 DM1 is a rare genetic neuromuscular disease characterized by progressive muscle atrophy, weakness and muscle spasms.
 DM1, the most common form of muscular dystrophy in adults, affects approximately 150,000 patients in the US, Europe and Japan.
 Patients with DM1 have a genetic defect in their DMPK gene in which a sequence of three nucleotides repeats extensively, creating an abnormally long toxic RNA, which accumulates in the nucleus of cells and prevents the production of proteins needed for normal cellular function.
 The number of triplet repeats increases from one generation to the next, resulting in the possibility of more severe disease in each subsequent generation.
 There are currently no disease-modifying therapies that address more than one symptom of the disease.
 IONIS-DMPKRX is designed to improve the underlying genetic defect that causes DM1.

 "Myotonic dystrophy is a progressive and debilitating disease that affects thousands of patients for whom there are no direct therapeutic options.
-The innovative science behind IONIS-DMPKRX is compelling and targets the underlying genetic defect that causes myotonic dystrophy," said Molly White, executive director of the Myotonic Dystrophy Foundation.
+The innovative science behind IONIS-DMPKRX is compelling and targets the underlying genetic defect that causes myotonic dystrophy," said Molly White, executive director of Myotonic.
 "IONIS-DMPKRX has a chance to fill the therapeutic void for DM1 patients and transform the hopes and futures of thousands of patients and families."